rive-app/awesome-rive/README.md

 **SwiftUI**

+- [Swipe to delete animation](https://www.youtube.com/watch?v=_GU342Yb4vQ) - A video tutorial on how to attach an animation to a drag gesture to delete todo items ([code](https://github.com/HayesGordon/swiftui-animated-swipe-to-delete/tree/main)).
 - [Swipeable (dismissable) daily TODO app demo](https://github.com/HayesGordon/swiftui-swipeable-rive-animations) - Demonstrates how to create custom swipeable (dismissable) gestures, with a synced Rive animation.

 ### Animated Cursor